Bayesian spatial+: A joint model perspective: Spatial+ in a nutshell

-Consider a single observed covariate $x_{obs}(\cdot)$.
-For the sake of notational simplicity, we drop $obs$ as a index.
-Our starting point is the adjusted spatial model in \citet{dupont2022spatial+}. spatial+ is a two-stage regression model:
+Consider a single observed covariate $x$ and assume that both covariate and response are centered, so that we can omit intercepts.
+Our starting point is the spatial+ model of \citet{dupont2022spatial+}, which is formulated as a two-stage regression